hongWin/LR-SQL/README.md

 ### Requirements
 - Project environment requirements, where requirement1.txt is suitable for GLM4 and Qwen2 models, and requirement2.txt is suitable for the Deepspeak model.
 - During our experiments, we found that different versions of PEFT (Parameter-Efficient Fine-Tuning) libraries and Transformer libraries can lead to inconsistent memory usage during model fine-tuning.
 We used the GLM4 model from June 2024, but in August, GLM4 updated some of its files to be compatible with the latest version of the Transformer library.
-We recommend that when running our project, you strictly follow the environment requirements we provide and replace the existing GLM4 model files with the corresponding files from the GLM4_elder_file.
+We recommend that when running our project, please strictly follow the environment requirements we provide and replace the existing GLM4 model files with the corresponding files from the GLM4_elder_file.
 Our CUDA version is cuda11.8, and the GPU model is 1 * A800 80G.

 ### schema_link
 - Project files for the table prediction model, including the code and results of our proposed method as well as all comparative experiments.